Do I Need to Trademark My LLC Name?

 USPTO Examining Attorney

-If the USPTO determines that an application meets the minimum requirements, then a serial number is assigned, and an attorney will conduct the examination.
-The attorney will search for conflicting marks in use against the application.
+If the USPTO determines that an application meets the minimum requirements, a serial number is assigned, and an attorney conducts the examination.
+The attorney searches for conflicting marks in use against the application.

 It is the business owner’s responsibility to monitor the process and timely respond to any deficiencies or corrections within the application.
 Generally, the USPTO will abandon an application if it doesn’t receive a response to any inquiry within three months.